vickyks/clean_landregistry/README.md

-I could have indexed the data structure in the form `{entry_number: {k:v for k,v in entry_data.items()}}` again, I felt like "list of dicts" was more easily parsable en-masse.
+I could have indexed the data structure in the form `{entry_number: {k:v for k,v in entry_data.items()}}` but entry number is not unique.
+Besides this, I felt like "list of dicts" was more easily parsable en-masse.
-Looking at the data, I'm glad I didn't take this approach - entry number is not unique.

 For parsing the entryText data.
 What is definitely known: